lookthis664/Osint-tools-colibris/README.md

 - [X] Know if an email address has been breached
 - [X] Reactive to command

+**How do I install it?
+First of all, you need to launch the config file and then run "Setup.bat "**.

 **How do I use it?
 First you need to set up a discord webhook with the following command:**
 ```